diefenbach/django-lfs/docs/user/concepts/portlets.rst

 ========

-A Portlet is a piece of arbitrary information which can be assigned to every object (shop, product, category, page).
+A Portlet is a piece of arbitrary information which can be assigned to every object, like shop, products, categories and pages.
 They are displayed in :term:`slots`.
+A slot can have an arbitrary amount of Portlets.
 LFS ships with a left and a right slot and several default portlets.
 By default portlets are inherited from parent objects but it is also possible to block parent portlets per slot.

 The inheritance path for categories and products is::